-The dark frame exposure is important, because it only contains image noise and hot pixels.
+Dark frame exposure is important because it only contains image noise and hot pixels.
 Your camera then automatically subtracts the second image from the first, reducing noise and especially hot pixels in your primary shot.

 How to Use Long Exposure Noise Reduction

 Long exposure noise reduction is a menu option on most cameras today, and it’s very easy to set.

 On Nikon, Canon, and Sony, it’s found in the camera’s Shooting Menu (the camera icon menu on all three).
 Sometimes, long exposure noise reduction will be disabled if you are using an electronic shutter.
 If it is grayed out in your menu, take a look at the “long exposure noise reduction” chapter in your camera manual to see why.